ToyLess78/subscription-service-api/README.md

 # Weather Subscription API

-A RESTful API for weather forecasts and subscription management.
+A RESTful API for weather forecasts and subscription management, built with modern architectural principles.

 ## Features